shafin-156/System-Utilities-Scripts/Github Uploader/README.md

 ## 📦 Prerequisites & Installation

-To run the application directly from the source code, ensure your system meets the following requirements:
+If you prefer to run the application directly from the source code instead of using the pre-compiled `.exe`, ensure your system meets the following requirements:

 ### 1. Git Bash / PortableGit
 Required to handle underlying Git operations.